mrkjdy/website/static/posts/pattern-matching/post.md

 Excellent!
 Not only did we get an error, but it was fatal, and it explained exactly what we need to do to fix it.
 Very nice.

-Maybe now you can understand some of the reasons why Rust is so difficult is that its syntax is a little weird and it has an entire set of checks that other compilers don't do.
+Maybe now you can see that one of the reasons why Rust is so difficult is that its syntax is a little weird and it has an entire set of checks that other compilers don't do.

 ## What about TypeScript?